-Security testing is a process which elucidates ways to ascertain the potential flaws(vulnerabilities to malicious attacks, information leakages etc.) in any software application to make it more secure, protect data and maintain functionality.
+Security testing is a process that elucidates ways to ascertain the potential flaws(vulnerabilities to malicious attacks, information leakages, etc.) in any software application to make it more secure, protect data and maintain functionality.
 It is not a predefined process but keeps changing with the functionality of the software.
-Testers start the process from the requirement gathering process to analyze security needs of that particular application, which helps them find out the application’s vulnerable spots and plan their strategy accordingly.
-AI and machine learning are bringing innovation in security testing field, testers are developing and offering runtime application self-protection (RASP).
+Testers start the process from the requirement gathering process to analyze the security needs of that particular application, which helps them find out the application’s vulnerable spots and plan their strategy accordingly.
+AI and machine learning are bringing innovation in the security testing field, testers are developing and offering runtime application self-protection (RASP).

 Security testing shares some similarities with functional testing since some initial tests are similar but its framework needs to be designed separately.
 Where functional testing validates the truth behind testers knowledge, security testing focuses on revealing the infinite ways to break an application

 There are further subdivisions to Security testing such as application security testing, network penetration security testing, payment gateway security testing, mobile application security testing, cloud application security testing & IoT security testing.

 The absence of security testing has led to some of the worst data breaches of all times and here are the reasons accompanied by incidents that are calling for the necessary embedding of security testing in the development process and making it an integral practice.

 Passwords protected by the weak SHA-1 hashing algorithm:

 Weak codes which can be easily broken, giving easy access to the company’s network and credentials of the corporate employees:

 Non-performance of sample testing of software before using them:

 Think Future Technologies security testing services can help you detect this loophole at a very initial stage through their respective processes to avoid such instances in the future.